An orphan child,

 is to be released this spring!
 Wife and mother of two young boys, she will stop at nothing until all of the World’s children are happy and free.
 Follow her on Instagram: @coconiji.

-Categories: Ancestors, arranged marriage, Bible, Community, Divine Feminine, Faith, Family, Feminism and Religion, Foremothers, General, Goddess, Goddess Spirituality, Herstory, Jewish Feminism, Judaism, power, Resistance
+Categories: Ancestors, Bible, Community, Divine Feminine, Faith, Family, Feminism and Religion, Foremothers, General, Goddess, Goddess Spirituality, Herstory, Jewish Feminism, Judaism, power, Resistance